 “These seven award-winners are all real assets to the business; willing to help wherever they can and always going above and beyond for their colleagues and customers.
 I’m very grateful for all they bring to Lovell, and look forward to seeing them continue to find success.”

-The Eastern region of Lovell currently has developments in Doncaster, Hull, Saxilby, Louth, Holmewood and Halifax as well as upcoming developments in Kirk Ella, Howden and Thorp Arch.
+The Eastern region of Lovell currently has property developments in Doncaster, Hull, Saxilby, Louth, Holmewood and Halifax as well as upcoming developments in Kirk Ella, Howden and Thorp Arch.

 CGI of the Lovell development in Kirk Ella